Safety

 Our captains are very experienced on this coast.

-In addition to being Transport Canada certified masters, they have many years’ experience navigating ships on this coast.
+In addition to being Transport Canada certified masters, they have many years of experience navigating ships here.

 Our mates, engineers and other crew members also carry certification from Transport Canada.